ebukaohiomoba/rare-bookstore-app/README.md

 # Rare Books - Inventory Solution

-This is a solution a business, Rare Books, that needed a way of viewing their inventory and tracking their inventory.
+Overview: A business, Rare Books, needs a way of viewing and tracking their inventory.
+This needs to be segmented by permission and role.
+Managers should have access to all functions including adding, editing, and deleting books and employees.
+Other employees should be able to edit books and add, but not delete.
+They should be able to only view other employees.

 ## Table of contents